wanyuac/PAMmaker/README.md

 ### 2.2.
 Uncertainty assessment of allele calls

 PAMmaker extracts summary statistics from score files produced by SRST2 to determine whether a dubious allele call (such as "FloR\_1212*?" and "SulI\_1616?") can be treated.
+Readers may see a [blog post](https://microbialsystems.cn/post/srst2/) for a detailed explanation of SRST2's summary statistics that are used for determining allele calls.

 Supposing we can determine that SulI\_1616\*? and SulI\_1616? are reliable while FloR\_1212\*? is unreliable, then the gene profile becomes